A lesson in saving

 Banks generally won't charge kids account-keeping fees, but other fees can apply.
-For example, St George Incentive Saver offers only one free withdrawal per month, then charges $2.50 if your child withdraws money at a branch and 60c for ATM withdrawals.
+Kid's accounts may only offer one free withdrawal per month, and then charge fees especially for over-the-counter withdrawals.

 Banks may also penalise kids for dumping a pile of coins on the counter.
 While most institutions exempt them from a flat or percentage-based coin-counting fee, some will take a cut.

 Once your child hits an age-limit – usually 12 – their account might automatically convert.
 Make sure the new account is fee-free, and check the interest rate and conditions.